(1 September - 30 November)

-- (Bookings essential for ALL courses - please press "Book a Class" above).
+- (Bookings essential for Deep Relax, all courses & Yoga for You - please press "Book a Class" above).
 Course details on the Workshops page.

-Classes are capped at 18 people to ensure you receive individual attention.
-Bookings are optional (but recommended) for regular classes, but are essential for Sunday afternoon's Deep Relax, and all courses - as these classes are all capped at 12 people.
+Classes are capped at 16 people to ensure you receive individual attention.
+Bookings are optional (but recommended) for regular classes, but are essential for Deep Relax, Yoga for You (yoga with childcare), and all courses.

 For regular classes, book online if you'd like to be sure of a space, otherwise you're welcome to just come along - doors open 15 minutes before class (except 6am classes, which are 5 minutes ahead).
 Coming early can be a good idea if you don't book.